 a.
-Investment Rate of Return: 7.00% b.
+Investment Rate of Return net of investment fees: 7.00% b.
 General Wage Increase Rate: 2.50% c.
 Annual Assumed Cost-of-Living Increase Rate for Retirees: 0.00% d.
 Total Payroll Increase Rate (for Amortization): 2.50% e.
 Administrative Expenses as a Percentage of Covered Payroll: 0.15% a.
 Decrement timing: Middle of year, except at 100% retirement, which is assumed at the beginning of year b.
 Eligibility timing: As of beginning of year c.
-Terminated vested marital status: All terminated vested members are assumed married.
+Terminated vested marital status: All terminated vested members are assumed married for purposes of both the pre- retirement death benefit and electing the 50% joint and survivor form of payment post-retirement.